Contents

 localsql01

 We can run the following query against the first data set to summarise total orders to date grouped by territory.
-The results of the local query is then displayed, and marked as local SQL to indicate that it is a data set generated from a local SQL query.
+The results of the local query is then displayed, and marked as local SQL

 localsql02